kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I need a translator to help me deal with the police.
 - After my experience with the [police in Denia in February](february.md#policia-nacional), I believe I need firm proof of hacking before I can go to them again!
+- I get a recommendation, Sara Lebanon, through an Irish woman Brenda who incidentally knows Alessandra very well.
-- I tell her everything, the child sexual abuse I suffered and how it made me intolerant of children being sexualized at the conservatory, and how I had been targeted for basically mentioning that very informally in 2015.
+- I tell her everything, the child sexual abuse I suffered (she's very alarmed at this) and how it made me intolerant of children being sexualized at the conservatory, and how I had been targeted for basically mentioning that very informally in 2015.
+- She says to me, "Oh at least you know you're not imagining it."
+I wonder why she would say that.
+She says it a few times.

+!!! important "Gaslighting"
+    - *It must be a relief to know you're not imagining it*, and similar sentiments.
+    - This is a recurring theme that's repeated to me by Sara here, Paul, Alessandra, Chris BJ, and others.
+    - Paul says it one time I meet him, and retracts it the next time when he downplays everything.

 - On the Guardia Civil website there's a list of experts who analyze devices for hacking for the police.
 - We look one up and she phones him.
 - He is an expert in Alicante, Jorge.
 He sounds like he's totally stoned.